 - Create a name for this tab and in the next box, paste in the URL.

 - Hit Save.

 Migrate content from legacy SharePoint sites to Teams.
-Organizations that primarily use SharePoint as document storage can move documents into Teams and remove the legacy SharePoint document stores.
+Organizations that primarily use SharePoint for document storage can move content into Teams and remove the legacy SharePoint document stores.
 The "Files" section of Teams is the same as the SharePoint document library concept.
-For small numbers of documents, businesses will require the use of content migration tools.
-Various content migration tools are available from vendors such as AvePoint, Metalogix and ShareGate.
+For small numbers of documents, businesses should use content migration tools.
+Various SharePoint migration tools are available from vendors like AvePoint, Metalogix and ShareGate.

-To migrate content from a legacy SharePoint site to a Team using a migration tool will require following the tool's specific instructions.
-Broadly, the steps will be to:
+To migrate content from a legacy SharePoint site to Teams with a migration tool means the business must follow that tool's specific instructions.
+Broadly, the steps include the following:

 - Install the migration tool.

 - Configure the migration settings and target the Teams document library URL.
 This includes choosing whether to retain document versions or not and retaining document creator and editor usernames or mapping to new usernames.

 - Evaluate permissions mapping and file path to ensure they meet SharePoint Online requirements.

 - Execute the migration.

 Add a Team to a SharePoint site using the SharePoint "Add a Microsoft Team" capability.
 For SharePoint sites that are online, there is an "Add a Microsoft Team" button.
 It spins up a Team, then makes the document library in the original SharePoint site, the Teams document storage area and creates a General folder in it to support documents stored in the General Teams channel.